haniff97/sejuk-portal/README.md

 using the Gemini API (`gemini-3.5-flash-lite`) via the `@google/genai` v2 SDK with function calling.

+### Alignment with Assessment Focus

+- **How AI integrates with system data**: The AI runs via Vercel serverless functions that interact directly with the live database using the `@google/genai` SDK and function calling.
+It fetches live system data rather than relying on its training weights.
+- **How queries retrieve relevant records**: The model uses constrained, structured tools (`query_jobs`, `count_jobs_by_technician`) to translate natural language into precise, parameterized database queries.
+- **How responses are generated clearly**: Raw data and detected anomalies (e.g., price variance, missing photos) are fed back to the Gemini model with specific system prompts, ensuring the output is a concise, readable, and professional summary for the Manager.
+- **How limitations are handled**: The system manages constraints gracefully by strictly limiting query size (e.g., 50-row cap), restricting the model to predefined function paths to avoid hallucinations, and documenting all known limitations (see below).

 ### What types of AI queries are supported

 The **Operations Query** panel (Manager view) accepts free-form natural language questions